jhebb/responsive-recaptcha/README.md

 <img src="http://i.imgur.com/lWuCN.png" alt="Responsive reCAPTCHA screenshot">

+# LESS Version

+This is a LESS port of https://github.com/chrisvanpatten/responsive-recaptcha -- all orignal design credit goes there.
+Any changes below are to make the readme relevant for LESS.

+The LESS version includes both <a href="https://github.com/JoelSutherland/LESS-Prefixer">Normalize V2</a> and <a href="https://github.com/JoelSutherland/LESS-Prefixer">LESS Prefixer</a>.

 ## Prerequisites

 Here's what you need:

 *   You should have reCAPTCHA set up already
-*   If you want to work with the SASS file, you will need <a href="http://compass-style.org/">Compass</a>.
+*   A LESS compiler, if you want to work with the LESS file. (<a href="http://alphapixels.com/prepros/">Prepos</a>)
 *   <a href="http://fortawesome.github.com/Font-Awesome/">Font-Awesome</a> is referenced for the icons (but any icon font, or images, would work)

 ## Other notes